Democratic Party (United States): Health care

 Democrats call for "affordable and quality health care" and favor moving toward universal health care in a variety of forms to address rising healthcare costs.
 Progressive Democrats politicians favor a single-payer program or Medicare for All, while liberals prefer creating a public health insurance option.

 The Patient Protection and Affordable Care Act, signed into law by President Barack Obama on March 23, 2010, has been one of the most significant pushes for universal health care.
 As of December 2019, more than 20 million Americans have gained health insurance under the Affordable Care Act.

-According to a 2023 YouGov poll, Democrats are significantly more likely to find intersex medical interventions "acceptable" than Republicans or Independents.

 Education

 Democrats favor improving public education by raising school standards and reforming the Head Start program.
-They also support universal preschool and expanding access to primary education, including through charter schools.
+They also support universal preschool, expanding access to primary education, including through charter schools, and are generally opposed to school voucher programs.
 They call for addressing student loan debt and reforms to reduce college tuition.
 Other proposals have included tuition-free public universities and reform of standardized testing.
 Democrats have the long-term aim of having publicly funded college education with low tuition fees (like in much of Europe and Canada), which would be available to every eligible American student.
 Alternatively, they encourage expanding access to post-secondary education by increasing state funding for student financial aid such as Pell Grants and college tuition tax deductions.

 Environment

 Democrats believe that the government should protect the environment and have a history of environmentalism.
 In more recent years, this stance has emphasized renewable energy generation as the basis for an improved economy, greater national security, and general environmental benefits.
 The Democratic Party is substantially more likely than the Republican Party to support environmental regulation and policies that are supportive of renewable energy.

 The Democratic Party also favors expansion of conservation lands and encourages open space and rail travel to relieve highway and airport congestion and improve air quality and the economy as it "believe[s] that communities, environmental interests, and the government should work together to protect resources while ensuring the vitality of local economies.
 Once Americans were led to believe they had to make a choice between the economy and the environment.
 They now know this is a false choice".

 The foremost environmental concern of the Democratic Party is climate change.
-Democrats, most notably former Vice President Al Gore, have pressed for stern regulation of greenhouse gases.
+Democrats, most notably former vice president Al Gore, have pressed for stern regulation of greenhouse gases.
 On October 15, 2007, Gore won the Nobel Peace Prize for his efforts to build greater knowledge about man-made climate change and laying the foundations for the measures needed to counteract it.